A Review of Nookdesk's Standing Desk

 NOOK150) but seems to run about $120 normally.
 The desk was sent by FedEx in two shipments totaling six boxes.
 The two shipments arrived on the same day a week after I ordered.

 The box containing the desktop was very large and relatively heavy.
 I was able to lug it up my stairs by myself but it would have been much easier to have a second person.
-The box containing the desk frame was also really heavy (perhaps more so) because it contained the two motors that move the desk up and down, but it was thankfully pretty compact and so easy to maneuver.
+The box containing the desk frame was also really heavy (perhaps more so) because of the two motors that move the desk up and down, but it was thankfully pretty compact and so easy to maneuver.

 - The hardware—screws, bolts, guides, and whatnot—was packed in unlabeled bags and the instructions reused the same icons to indicate different screws.